weaviate/weaviate-io/developers/weaviate/quickstart/query.md

             "Question": [
                 {
                     "_additional": {
-                        "certainty": 0.8798889815807343
+                        "certainty": 0.8918434679508209
                     },
-                    "answer": "Napoleon Bonaparte",
-                    "question": "On December 2, 1804 this man crowned himself emperor" },
+                    "answer": "the nose or snout",
+                    "category": "ANIMALS",
+                    "question": "The gavial looks very much like a crocodile except for this bodily feature" },
                 {
                     "_additional": {
-                        "certainty": 0.8727743029594421
+                        "certainty": 0.8867587149143219
                     },
-                    "answer": "John (\"John Lackland\", \"Poor John\")",
-                    "question": "While Richard the Lion-Hearted was on a Crusade in the 1190s, this youngest brother tried to usurp the crown"
-                }
+                    "answer": "Elephant",
+                    "category": "ANIMALS",
+                    "question": "It's the only living mammal in the order Proboseidea" }
             ]
         }